yingweiwo

 Absorption, Distribution and Excretion

-The absolute bioavailability of strontium is about 25% (within a range of 19-27%) after an oral dose of 2 g strontium ranelate.
-Maximum plasma concentrations are reached approximately 3-5 hours after a single dose of 2 g.
-Steady state is reached after 2 weeks of treatement.
-The intake of strontium ranelate with calcium or food reduces the bioavailablity of strontium ranelate by about 60-70%, compared with administration 3 hours after a meal.
-Due to the relatively slow absorption of strontium, food and calcium intake should be avoided both before and after administration of strontium ranelate.
-Conversely, oral supplementation with vitamin D has no effect on strontium exposure whatsoever.
+Following oral administration of 2 grams of strontium ranelate, the absolute bioavailability of strontium is approximately 25% (range 19-27%).
+Peak plasma strontium concentrations are reached approximately 3-5 hours after a single 2-gram dose.
+Steady-state levels are reached after 2 weeks of treatment.
+Co-administration with calcium or food reduces the bioavailability of strontium ranelate by approximately 60-70% compared to administration 3 hours after a meal.
+Due to the relatively slow absorption of strontium, food and calcium intake should be avoided before and after taking strontium ranelate.
+Conversely, oral vitamin D supplementation has no effect on strontium exposure.
+Strontium elimination is independent of time and dose.
+Strontium is primarily excreted via the kidneys and gastrointestinal tract.
+The volume of distribution of strontium is approximately 1 L/kg.
+Plasma clearance is approximately 12 ml/min, and renal clearance is approximately 7 ml/min.

 Toxicity/Toxicokinetics

-The binding of strontium to human plasma proteins is low (25%) and strontium has a high affinity for bone tissue.
+Strontium has a low binding rate to human plasma proteins (25%) and has a high affinity for bone tissue.

 References